Chairman: Erik Samuelson

 Looking to your right you'll see the new Nongshim Stand.
 A small section of seating is available here and as much of a champion of terrace standing that I am, I would suggest trying to get a seat here simply because the view of the pitch from the away terrace is dreadful.

 I hate to say it, but AFC Wimbledon is one of the worst away days in the league but that really isn't the club's fault as they have to host league football in a non-league ground.
 The view from the terrace is terrible and there isn't much atmosphere around the place, either.
-Hopefully the Dons can return to Plough Lane sooner rather than later.
+The Dons will be returning to Plough Lane in the future, thankfully.